davenso/edgenn/README.md

-# edgenn
+# EdgeNN
-EdgeNN: Deep Learning of Transformed Features for Non-Image-like Classification
+# Deep Learning of Transformed Features for Non-Image-like Classification

+EdgeNN is a specialized architecture for accelerated DNNs in highly latency-sensitive environments.
+Publication is pending.